The short answer

 - Bloodhounds: ~300 million

-Olfactory cortex (brain region for scent processing) approximately 40x larger in Beagles than humans.
+The olfactory cortex (brain region for scent processing) is roughly 40x larger in Beagles than in humans.

 Consequences of off-leash pursuit in Calgary: